-- 7.5.4 Any person to whom notice has been given pursuant to this Rule and who desires to be heard by the Court upon the hearing of the summons, must file a written notice of his, her or its desire to be so heard, within fourteen days of being served with such notice. - 7.5.5 Every notice filed pursuant to paragraph 7.5.4 of this Rule must give an address for service (and, if available, a contact telephone number, of the person filing the notice and must contain a brief statement of the person's interest in either the land or the proceedings. - 7.5.6 Every notice given to a person in consequence of an order made pursuant to paragraphs 7.5.1 or 7.5.2 of this Rule shall: - (a) be in writing; - (b) have attached to it a copy of the summons; and - (c) contain the following endorsement:
+- 7.5.5 Every Notice of Interest filed pursuant to paragraph 7.5.4 of this Rule must give an address for service and must contain a brief statement of the person's interest in either the land or the proceedings. - 7.5.6 Every notice given to a person in consequence of an order made pursuant to paragraphs 7.5.1 or 7.5.2 of this Rule shall have attached to it a copy of the summons.